 It is not known if a diet low in fat and high in fiber, fruits, and vegetables lowers the risk of colorectal cancer.

 Studies have shown that drinking alcohol is linked to an increased risk of the following types of cancers:

 Drinking alcohol may also increase the risk of liver cancer and female colorectal cancer.

 Studies show that people who are physically active have a lower risk of certain cancers than those who are not.
 It is not known if physical activity itself is the reason for this.

-Studies show a strong link between physical activity and a lower risk of colorectal cancer.
 Some studies show that physical activity protects against postmenopausal breast cancer and endometrial cancer.

 Studies show that obesity is linked to a higher risk of the following types of cancer:

 Some studies show that obesity is also a risk factor for cancer of the gallbladder and liver cancer.